Bluestem USD 205

 Bluestem USD 205 is a public unified school district headquartered in Leon, Kansas, United States.
 The district includes the communities of Leon, Latham, Beaumont, Bois d'Arc, Haverhill, Keighley, Wingate, and nearby rural areas.

+History

+In August 2023, voters approved a bond to add class rooms and storm shelters to the elementary school and high school.

 Schools

 The school district operates the following schools: